Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Case Studies

 When the threshold was relaxed to $p < 0.10$, additional predictors became significant, including \texttt{J.REP.PC2}, \texttt{J.CROSS.T2I.PC2}, and \texttt{J.REP.S.PC2}, along with topological features such as \texttt{witness\_tumor\_stromal\_h0\_death\_std} and \texttt{witness\_tumor\_stromal\_h0\_n\_features}.

-Expanding the criterion to $p < 0.15$ revealed further cross-type spatial descriptors, including \texttt{G.CROSS.T2I.PC2} and \texttt{PCF.CROSS.T2I.PC2}.
+Expanding the criterion to $p < 0.15$ revealed further Cross-type spatial descriptors, including \texttt{G.CROSS.T2I.PC2} and \texttt{PCF.CROSS.T2I.PC2}.
 At $p < 0.20$, additional features reached significance, such as \texttt{G.REP.PC2}, \texttt{MK.CONN.T2S.PC2}, and \texttt{PCF.CROSS.S2I.PC2}, together with several similarity indices, including \texttt{Jaccard.IS} and \texttt{Dice.IS}.

-Overall, the OPMD dataset exhibited a distinct pattern of significant spatial predictors compared with the NLST cohort, with $J$-functions and topological feature counts playing a prominent role in survival prediction.
+Overall, the OPMD dataset exhibited a distinct pattern of significant spatial predictors compared with the NLST cohort, with J-functions and topological feature counts playing a particularly prominent role in survival prediction.
+In contrast to the NLST dataset, both Cross-type and single-type interactions contributed substantially to prognostic modeling in OPMD.
+Among these, tumor–stromal and tumor–immune interactions demonstrated the strongest associations with survival outcomes, followed by tumor-only interaction patterns.
+Notably, several single-type and aggregation-based spatial functions emerged as significant predictors in OPMD, despite showing little or no prognostic relevance in the NLST cohort.
+In contrast, topological features consistently retained their predictive value across both datasets, underscoring their robustness to cohort-specific variation.